 Almost a year to the day after our eye opening meeting with the planning team, I was at home with my west coast architect sister Sue and my wife Sandra.
 We were glued to the TV watching the city council live stream.
 This was our day to appeal to the elected body for permission to build.
 The possibility that this could be the end of the road hung in the air adding to our agitation.
 There were 35 proposals before ours, but this morning the councilors were cutting them down like cord wood.
 Keeping the live stream playing on my phone, we raced for city hall.
 Michael our Calgary architect was the last to run in a minute before we were called.
-It turned out the councilors reception to our presentation was positive.
-Averil whispered, “It’s looking good.”
-Then the city councilors did something unusual, they decided to write us a by-law that very day.
+It turned out the councilors reception to our presentation was very positive.
+“It’s looking good.”, Averil whispered.
+Then the city councilors did something unusual, they wrote us a by-law that very day.
 We went for quick lunch and started chatting about possible land uses.
 Our requests were approved almost unanimously that afternoon.

-Walking our of city hall and down into the bustle of Olympic Plaza, we soaked in this moment.
-Gradually we made our way up historic Steven Avenue surrounded by century old stone architecture.
-Someday soon our building would be added to the diverse architecture that beautifies Calgary.
-This is what it feels like when God opens a door no man can shut, I thought.
-This was His victory and we got to be there to watch.
+Walking out of city hall and down into the bustle of Olympic Plaza, we soaked in the moment.
+Gradually, we made our way up historic Steven Avenue surrounded by century old stone architecture.
+On this avenue 40 years ago I bought my first bible and there I also met a man who told me what it means.
+Now with my wife Sandra, we’ve been serving this Church in Calgary for 20 of those years.
+Soon our new building will be added to the diverse architecture that beautifies the city.
+It feels good when God opens a door no man can shut.
+“Man I love this city,” I was thinking.

-Three months later those same councilors would approve 14 new communities for the City of Calgary.
+Three months later those same councilors approved 14 new communities for the City of Calgary.
 The last one approved was Hotchkiss, a Hopewell community across the road from our new property!
 God is up to something.

 The next phase of our project would prove to be the most difficult so far.
 We were going back to the planning department for a development permit.